Purity-E/project_mlopszoomcamp/README.md

     - use isort for sorting import problems
     - Run 'isort --diff .'
     - Run 'isort .'
+* Git pre-commit hooks
+    - Install pre-commit 'pip install pre-commit'
+    - Run 'pre-commit install' to add pre-commit to the git hooks
+    - Create a config file '.pre-commit-config.yaml'

 ## Quick solutions
 - How to shut down mlflow ui
-fuser -k 5000/tcp
+    - fuser -k 5000/tcp
--How turn jupyter notebook to python script jupyter nbconvert --to script notebookname (make sure to install nbconvert)
+- How turn jupyter notebook to python script
+    - jupyter nbconvert --to script notebookname (make sure to install nbconvert)
-- How to comment a block of code in python crtl + / (On windows)
+- How to comment a block of code in python
+    - crtl + / (On windows)
-- How to check for prefect configuration prefect config view
+- How to check for prefect configuration
+    - prefect config view
-- How to unset prefect configuration prefect config unset
+- How to unset prefect configuration
+    - prefect config unset
 - How to fix '400 Bad Request'
-Install latest version of prefect 2.0
+    - Install latest version of prefect 2.0
-- How to check prefect storage prefect storage ls
+- How to check prefect storage
+    - prefect storage ls
-- How to handle the 'Docker no space left on the device error' 'docker system prune --all --force --volumes' to delete unused volumes 'docker volume ls' to get the list of volumes
+- How to handle the 'Docker no space left on the device error'
+    - 'docker system prune --all --force --volumes' to delete unused volumes
+    - 'docker volume ls' to get the list of volumes